theforeman/theforeman.org/plugins/foreman_ansible/2.x/index.md

 Similarly, the Foreman setting `ignore_puppet_facts_for_provisioning` (Provisioning tab) is set to false, facts related to interfaces will update the interfaces of $HOSTNAME in Foreman.

-There are several Ansible options you can configure under Administer -> Settings in case you need to configure the Ansible port, user, etcetera.
-You can override these options on any host via Host parameters, Host group parameters or Global parameters by setting the attributes as explained on the settings description (e.g: a parameter 'ansible_user' on a host will make Foreman use that parameter as the Ansible user instead of the default)
+There are several Ansible options you can configure under Administer -> Settings -> Ansible.

+Configuration for Ansible itself, such as 'ansible_user', 'ansible_become', etc., can be set on any host via Host parameters, Host group parameters or Global parameters by setting the attributes as explained on the settings description.

+By default foreman-ansible relies on the settings of Remote Execution for SSH connection options, like SSH user and password or the SSH key passphrase.

 ![ansible settings](static/images/plugins/foreman_ansible/settings.png)